Services Available to the Public

 - A Christmas cookie sale prior to the holidays

 Conducts a preschool for children of area residents for a reasonable fee.
 Parents may pick up registration forms for their three-, four-, and five-year-olds at the ACWHCC front office.

 Printing services for invitations, brochures, leaflets or other literature.
 Customer pays the cost of materials needed.

-Provides maintenance/repair service for small engine machines such as lawn mowers, farm and yard tractors, ATV’s, chain saws, etc. The customer is charged a reasonable fee for materials needed.
+Provides maintenance/repair service for small engine sport machines such as ATV's, small motor bikes, etc. The customer is charged a reasonable fee for materials needed.

 - 95% of ACWHCC students graduate on time